Main content

-From crimped hair to banana clips, it’s clear that throwback hair trends are having a moment—but what about nostalgia-inducing products like hair mousse?
-They’re having a comeback, too.
-If you’re constantly browsing new hair products to help you achieve the styles of your dreams, you may be surprised to find that mousse may be just what you need.
+From crimped hair to banana clips, it’s clear that throwback hair trends are having a moment.
+But styles and accessories aren’t the only things coming back around—nostalgia-inducing products like hair mousse are also making the rounds.
+If you’re constantly browsing new hair products to help you achieve the styles of your dreams, you may be surprised to find that a mousse may be just what you need.

-Long thought of as hairspray’s sticky, crunchy sidekick, mousse for hair is better than ever in 2023.
+Long thought of as hairspray’s sticky, crunchy sidekick, mousse for hair is back and better than ever.
 Once you get your hands on the newest formulas and learn exactly how to use them, you’ll wonder why you ever gave them up in the first place.
-We’re demystifying mousse, breaking down the different ways to use it, and offering up our best hair mousse formulas.
+We’re demystifying mousse, breaking down the different ways to use it, and offering up the best hair mousse formulas from L’Oréal.
+Keep scrolling for the scoop.

-Hair mousse is a thick foam-based styler that shapes and holds hair.
-Featuring a whipped consistency that’s bouncier than a cream yet lighter than a gel, its airy texture provides flexible yet natural movement that won’t weigh hair down.
-Often used to boost volume, it’s a valuable addition to any hair care routine, regardless of hair type
+Simply put, hair mousse is a foam-based styler that helps shape and hold the hair.
+Featuring a whipped consistency that’s bouncier than a cream yet lighter than a gel, its airy formula typically provides flexible yet natural movement that won’t weigh hair down.
+It’s often used to boost volume and can be a valuable addition to any haircare routine, regardless of hair type.

 In the past, you might have experienced using mousse only to end up with stiff, crunchy strands that (looked great but) felt terrible.
-These days, mousse for hair still creates weightless volume but the updated formulas come without the undesirable effects you may remember.
+These days, mousse for hair still creates weightless volume, but there are many updated formulas that come without the undesirable effects you may remember.

-The better question is, what can’t hair mousse products do?
-The mousse formulas of today not only help create airy fullness but can also add definition, shine, and hold.
-If we had to pick our favorite thing about mousse, it’s that it works for every head of hair.
+The better question may be, what can’t hair mousse products do?
+The mousse formulas of today help create airy fullness while adding definition, shine, and hold.
+If we had to pick our favorite thing about mousses, though, it may be that they can work for every head of hair.
 The key is to find the best hair mousse for your hair type and styling goals.
-(We’ll share all our top picks later.)
+(Sit tight for our top picks below.)

 Does mousse texturize hair?

-Since mousses are for wet hair, they won’t provide that traditional gritty, tousled texture you’d typically see after using a texturizing spray on dry hair.
-However, mousses do add lightweight volume and, in some cases, contain thickening ingredients to give your hair the look and feel of additional plumpness—similar to texturizers.
+Since mousses are for wet hair, they usually won’t provide that traditional gritty, tousled texture you’d normally see after using a texturizing spray on dry hair.
+However, mousses do add lightweight volume and, in some cases, may contain thickening ingredients that give your hair the look and feel of additional plumpness.
+For these reasons, they may seem similar to texturizers, though the two are not quite the same.

-Comparing mousse to hairspray is like comparing apples to oranges: Both stylers serve different purposes in your hair care routine.
-Mousse is your first step, meant to prep damp hair and leave it with extra body, whereas hairspray is a finishing touch used to give dry hair lasting hold.
-You don’t need to choose between the two—they’re often seen as bookends to a complete styling regimen, working even better together.
+Comparing mousse to hairspray is a lot like comparing apples to oranges: Both stylers serve different purposes in your haircare routine.
+Mousse is your first step, meant to prep damp hair and leave it with extra body.
+Hairspray, on the other hand, functions as a finishing touch that gives dry hair lasting hold.
+There’s no reason to choose between the two—they’re often seen as bookends to a complete styling regimen, working even better together.

 How to Apply Hair Mousse